dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Target | Lateral centre | 200    | 220

-2. Update the target's lateral size by invoking the solve lateral size function on its front position.
+2. Update the target's lateral size by invoking the solve lateral size function passing in its front position.

     Object | Attribute      |Original|Updated
     -------|----------------|--------|-------
     Target | Front position |        | 70
     Target | Lateral size   | 150    | 180

-    Solver isn't discussed here but moving left will increase the size.
+    For the purposes of illustration, the mapped size is assumed to be 180.
+The zooming solver isn't discussed here but decreasing front position will increase size.

 3. Update the target's parent's lateral size based on the target's child weight and new lateral size.
 This step is the start of the *Parent Update*.